johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 Slowly Aragorn unbuckled his belt and himself set his sword upright against the wall.
 ‘Here I set it,’ he said; ‘but I command you not to touch it, nor to permit any other to lay hand on it.
 In this Elvish sheath dwells the Blade that was Broken and has been made again.
 Telchar first wrought it in the deeps of time.
 Death shall come to any man that draws Elendil’s sword save Elendil’s heir.’
 The guard stepped back and looked with amazement on Aragorn.
 ‘It seems that you are come on the wings of song out of the forgotten days,’ he said.
 ‘It shall be, lord, as you command.’
 ‘Well,’ said Gimli, ‘if it has Andúril to keep it company, my axe may stay here, too, without shame’; and he laid it on the floor.
 ‘Now then, if all is as you wish, let us go and speak with your master.’

-‘You are held wise, my friend Wormtongue, and are doubtless a great support to your master,’ answered Gandalf in a soft voice.
+answered Gandalf in a soft voice.
 ‘Yet in two ways may a man come with evil tidings.
 He may be a worker of evil; or he may be such as leaves well alone, and comes only to bring aid in time of need.’

 ‘Where is Shadowfax?’ said Gandalf.
 ‘Running wild over the grass,’ they answered.
 ‘He will let no man handle him.
 There he goes, away down by the ford, like a shadow among the willows.’
 Gandalf whistled and called aloud the horse’s name, and far away he tossed his head and neighed, and turning sped towards the host like an arrow.
 ‘Were the breath of the West Wind to take a body visible, even so would it appear,’ said Éomer, as the great horse ran up, until he stood before the wizard.

-## 3 March 3019
-### [A/L/G][G]
 The slow night passed without tidings or alarm.
 At dawn the horns sounded, and within an hour they took the road again.

 **Note:** .dates

 **Tags:** dates

 The rising sun was hazy, and behind it, following it slowly up the sky, there was a growing darkness, as of a great storm moving out of the East.